 Let's compare (i) the difference between Subject A's score of 2 and Subject B's score of 3 and (ii) the difference between Subject C's score of 7 and Subject D's score of 8.
 The former difference is a difference of one easy item; the latter difference is a difference of one difficult item.
 Do these two differences necessarily signify the same difference in memory?
 We are inclined to respond "No" to this question since only a little more memory may be needed to retain the additional easy item whereas a lot more memory may be needed to retain the additional hard item.
 The general point is that it is often inappropriate to consider psychological measurement scales as either interval or ratio.
+You will often see in statistical software that the distinction is between nominal, ordinal, and interval/ratio.

-Consequences of level of measurement
+2.7.0.0.1 Consequences of level of measurement